timescale/docs/timescaledb/how-to-guides/connecting/azure-data-studio.md

 1. Start `Azure Data Studio`.
 1. In the `SERVERS` page, click `New Connection`.
-1. In the `FIXME` dialog, navigate to `Connection type`, and select `PostgreSQL`. from the drop-down.
-Fill in the fields using the server name, user name, and password for your TimescaleDB server.
-For description of the settings in `Connection Details`, see [Connection Details][connection-details]
+1. In the `FIXME` dialog, navigate to `Connection type`, and select `PostgreSQL`.
+    Fill in the fields using the server name, user name, and password for your TimescaleDB instance.
+For more information about retrieving these settings, see [the connection details section][connection-details].

    <img class="maincontent__illustration"src="https://s3.amazonaws.com/assets.timescale.com/docs/images/local_remote_connection_screen.png"alt="Connection screen for local or remote timescaledb"/>